 RobotSpareBin Industries organization.
-Replicate the steps from the Beginners' course, starting from Creating a new robot (create a new robot, push from Robocorp Lab, create a new process, add the robot to the process as a step).
+Replicate the steps from the Beginners' course, starting from Uploading the robot code to Control Room (upload the robot code from Visual Studio Code, create a new process, add the robot to the process as a step).

 You want the newly created development workspace to resemble the production workspace as much as possible.
-If the development and production setups in Robocorp Cloud match closely, and the robot works fine in the development setup, there's a high possibility that it will work in the production environment without much modification.
+If the development and production setups in Control Room match closely, and the robot works fine in the development setup, there's a high possibility that it will work in the production environment without much modification.

 To verify the development setup works properly, you execute the current robot in the development workspace to make sure you did not miss any configuration when replicating the production settings.
 The robot seems to run fine, so it is time to start work on the current robot to make it even better than it already is.
 Let's go!

-- Creating separate workspaces in Robocorp Cloud for development and production is a great idea.
+- Creating separate workspaces in Control Room for development and production is a great idea.

 - Having a safe place to test your robot before launching it to production will give you peace of mind!